WUPL: As a MyNetworkTV affiliate

 On February 26, 2007, Belo announced that it would go forward with the purchase of WUPL from CBS.
-A Belo press release also said the sale—which had already received FCC approval—"settles litigation between Belo and CBS over the purchase that arose after Hurricane Katrina."
+A Belo press release also said the sale—which had already received FCC approval—"settles litigation between Belo and CBS over the purchase that arose after Hurricane Katrina".
 At that time, Belo closed on WUPL, and later acquired its low-power repeater, WBXN-CA (channel 18; previously a separate station, K10NG, affiliated with The Box and later MTV2) on April 20, 2007.
 Before then, WUPL was one of two television stations in New Orleans at the time that whose ownership held interest in a major network (the other was former WB affiliate WNOL-TV, owned by that network's part-owner, the Tribune Company), and the only one to be a network owned-and-operated station.

 In mid-April 2007, Belo moved WUPL's operations into WWL-TV's facility on Rampart Street.
 On June 13, 2013, the Gannett Company announced that it would acquire Belo for $1.5 billion.
 The sale was completed on December 23.

 On June 29, 2015, the Gannett Company split in two, with one side specializing in print media and the other side specializing in broadcast and digital media.
 WWL and WUPL were retained by the latter company, named Tegna.
 In April 2018, WUPL dropped the "My 54" branding and rebranded under its call letters as "WUPL 54", adopting a logo based on that of its parent station.

 Programming

-Outside of the MyNetworkTV schedule, syndicated programs broadcast by WUPL include Mike & Molly, 2 Broke Girls, Hot Bench, and Family Feud.
 Occasionally as time permits, WUPL may air CBS network programs whenever WWL-TV is unable to in the event of extended breaking news or severe weather coverage.